misterthii/contact-form-css/README.md

 # contact-form-css

-This is a simple contact application built using HTML.
+This is a simple contact application built using HTML, CSS.

-## HTML level
+## CSS level
 Easy

 ## Features